 Depending on the plugin settings, files are either sent

 - Only to the Media area in WordPress, or

 - To both the post's body AND the Media area.

 Text is always sent straight to the post’s body.

 Content is not currently transferred in any way from WordPress to Desk-Net.
 However, this is planned for future versions of the plugin.

 End of data exchange

 The data transfer stops completely or partially as soon as one of the following conditions has been met:

-- The post is in status Published or Scheduled in WordPress: In such a case Desk-Net no longer updates the post's body, i.e. it no longer adds text, picture files, etc.
+- The post is in Published or Scheduled status in WordPress: In this case, Desk-Net no longer updates the post's body.
+I.e., it no longer adds text, picture files, etc.

-- The story in Desk-Net is set to a status level which has been set to not trigger the export of data to WordPess.
+- The story’s Desk-Net status level has been set to not trigger data export to WordPress.